 Heartland Bank a finalist for Leader Māori HR – HRNZ Awards

-Based on the concept of 'ako', meaning to learn and to teach, Manawa Ako provides opportunities for the next generation of Māori and Pasifika to experience working in the financial sector and within a corporate environment.
+Based on the concept of ‘ako’, meaning to learn and to teach, Manawa Ako provides opportunities for the next generation of Māori and Pasifika to experience working in the financial sector and within a corporate environment.
 It also allows our people to gain insights from the diverse thinking and perspectives that the participants bring to the organisation.
 In February 2022, we completed our fifth year of Manawa Ako.
 We had 26 interns join Heartland over the summer, and 45 interns the previous year.
-With a total workforce of around 500 people, these large cohorts mean we are able to sense, see and feel the effects of our Rangatahi (youth).
-This in turn, has a positive impact on enhancing the wider internal culture across the Heartland Group.
+With a total workforce of around 500 people, these large cohorts mean we are able to sense, see and feel the effects of our rangatahi.
+This in turn, has a positive impact on enhancing Heartland’s wider internal culture.

 Manawa Ako is the cornerstone of our Māori strategy and has supported us in embedding tikanga and te reo Māori into what we do day-to-day, paving the way for wider diversity initiatives at Heartland and acting as a gateway to being more inclusive of other under-represented groups.

-Now in its 23rd year, the HRNZ Awards recognise the excellence and outstanding achievement of HR professionals and organisations leading meaningful change and best practice across Aotearoa New Zealand.
-The Leader Māori HR award is one of two newly launched Mana Tāngata awards.
+Now in its 23rd year, the HRNZ Awards recognise the excellence and outstanding achievement of HR professionals and organisations leading meaningful change and best practice across Aotearoa.
+The Leader Māori HR award is one of two newly launched Mana Tāngata Awards.
 The Mana Tāngata awards recognise individuals or organisations commencing the journey to incorporate bicultural HR practices (Emerging Māori HR) and those demonstrating excellence in the enactment of tikanga Māori based HR practice (Leader Māori HR).

 We are honoured to have been recognised as a leader of driving positive change for Māori and Pasifika in the business environment.
 Heartland is committed to supporting initiatives which foster diversity at all levels of the organisation and see the value in the perspectives our rangatahi bring to the workplace.
-Find out more about our Social equity initiatives.
+Find out more about our diversity and inclusion initiatives.